MindsoupLabs/Alexa-Irori/README.md

-# Alexa-Irori
+# alexa-Irori
-The Alexa Irori skill
+The alexa Irori skill